Enzo Stuarti: Early life

-Stuarti was born Lorenzo Scapone in Rome, Italy.
-His parents fled Italy for the United States when Benito Mussolini came to power, but he was left behind with an aunt who placed him in the Monte Cassino Abbey, where he was raised by monks.
+Enzo Stuarti was born Lorenzo Scapone in Rome, Italy.
+His parents fled Italy for the United States when Benito Mussolini came to power; but he was left behind with an aunt who placed him in the Monte Cassino Abbey, where he was raised by monks.
 He joined his family in Newark, New Jersey in 1934, where he finished school and worked with his father, a baker by trade.

 In 1940, Stuarti joined the United States Merchant Marine and was assigned aboard the Liberty ship SS Charles Pratt, a Panamanian-based tanker.
 On December 21, 1940, the ship was torpedoed by a German U-boat.
 He survived the attack and after his service in the Merchant Marine, he returned to Italy for voice training in order to pursue his ambition of singing professionally.
 He studied for a time at the Accademia di Santa Cecilia in Rome.